A Quick Primer on Healthy Portion Sizes

 Lean Meat and Fish

 For beef, chicken, turkey, and fish, four to six ounces is appropriate for a meal.
-Picture a bar of soap or an iphone 6.
+Picture a bar of soap.
 If it’s for a snack, stick to two to three ounces.

 Two eggs.
 I recommend saying yes to the yolks, but if you’re sticking to whites, then up that to four.